DaceyForward/Project-2-Goal-Gather/README.md

 ## User Stories
 - As a user, I want to see a home page with links and a login button.
 - As a user, I want the ability to log in and log out.
-- As a user, I want to click on a link to see all the subject focus areas, with clickable links.
+- As a user, I want to click on a link to see all the subject focus areas.
-- As a user, I want to click on a link to see all the goals for a clicked subject focus area.
+- As a user, I want to click on a link to see all the goals.
 - As a user, I want to see a list of all the goals, with a link to a details page with more information.
 - As a user, I want to see a list of all the objectives that have been added to a specific goal.
-- As a user, I want the ability to add or delete my own goals and objectives.
+- As a user, I want the ability to add or delete my own objectives.
 - As a user, I want to see a link I can click on to access my saved information.
 (Bonus)
 - As a user, I want the ability to save goals and objective to my account so I can refer to them later when writing an IEP.
 (Bonus)
 - As a user, I want the ability to add my special education class and assign goals to specific students.
 (Bonus)